brendancrebs/butler/specs/language_options.md

 ## Specification

-### General Language options
+### Mandatory Language options

-Below are the options for each individual language that gets defined under the `languages` tag.
+There are a handful of language options that are mandatory for Butler to function.
+Each of the following options must be set for every language defined under the `languages` tag.

 #### name

 - Type: string

-- Required: Yes

 - Description: `name` is the identifier for a language.
-This is a mandatory option.
 If you wish to use built in dependency parsing methods for the language, the `name` field will need to match one of the supported languages for Butler.

 - Example: